Exercise 2: Part 1: Calculate vulnerability index#

 ../../_images/en_centroids_screenshot_red.png

-1. There is an issue that can be found when joining the datasets, but it can be solved by using the Fix geometries tool on the Covid-19 risk dataset.
+1. There is an issue that is produced when joining the datasets, but it can be solved by using the Fix geometries tool on the Covid-19 risk dataset.

 ../../_images/en_ex3_1_fix_geometries.PNG